Toggle: English / Spanish

 Exams and Tests

-CBT involves 10 to 20 visits with a mental health professional over a number of weeks.
+Cognitive-behavioral therapy (CBT) is a type of talk therapy.
+It involves 10 to 20 visits with a mental health professional over several weeks.
 CBT helps you change the thoughts that cause your condition.
 It may involve:

 - Understanding and controlling distorted feelings or views of stressful events or situations